 Graphic designer Peter Saville, who had cut his teeth on a series of arresting sleeves for Joy Division and New Order, contributed to Avalon's cover as well as designing the cover of the single of "Take A Chance With Me" backed with the dance mix of "The Main Thing," pictured below, with its parcel of loose stones.

-The promo video for Avalon's title song depicts the winding down of a party (per the lyric) in a stately hotel or castle.
+The promo video for Avalon's title song depicts the winding down of a party (per the lyric) in a stately hotel or chateau.
 Roxy Music is on the bandstand as a young woman finishes dining with two bejeweled elders.
 The young woman is impelled to leave her seat ("When the samba takes you/ Out of nowhere").
 She beckons to Ferry and—"dancing, dancing"—the two do so.
 He touches the shoulder of her tulle gown; she leaves ("When you bossanova/ There's no holding").
 She turns to the camera, displaying substantial earrings of wrought gold ribbons and drop pearls.
 A merlin—the same from the album cover—alights on Ferry's gauntleted hand.
 The woman spins and spins in an empty dining room as a servant (looking an awful lot like Pet Shop Boys' Neil Tennant) holds a gleaming silver salver.